jnields/febs/README.md

 ## Features:
 - All build tasks are run through webpack.
 Why?
   - Take advantage of the very large community that currently rallies around webpack: new development, issue resolution, etc.
-  - Webpack contains functionality that we need either itself or through its loaders and plugins.
+  - Webpack contains functionality that we need either itself or through its ecosystem of loaders and plugins.
-  - Maintainable due to the fact that there is minimal code.
+  - Maintainable due to the fact that there is minimal code and it is well tested.
   - Updateable via webpack's ecosystem and local webpack conf overrides.
 - No gulp.
 Why?
     - It's just a task runner; we want to keep it simple by utilizing package.json scripts.
-- Development and production modes.
+- Development and production builds.
 - Live reloading for fast prototyping and development.
 - All features unit tested.